Masami Chinen

 Masami Chinen (知念 正美, Chinen Masami) was an Okinawan martial arts master who formed Yamani ryu.
 He taught Bōjutsu privately at his home in the village of Tobaru, in Shuri, Okinawa.

 Life

 Like many martial arts masters Chinen had been a policeman.
 During the Second World War he lived with the martial arts master Horoku Ishikawa in Tainan, Taiwan.
 He also worked at the Shuri City Hall in Shuri, Okinawa.

 Yamani Ryu Bōjutsu

 Chinen named the style after his father Sanra Chinen who was also a teacher of Bōjutsu and known as Yamani Usumei and Yamane Tanmei.

 Legacy

 Although the style ceased to exist after his death, some of his katas were preserved by Seitoku Higa of the Bugeikan and Shūgorō Nakazato of Shōrin-ryū.
-Another student of Chinen's, Chōgi Kishaba and his student Toshihiro Ōshiro also privately practised Yamani Ryu katas. Ōshiro teaches Bōjutsu today, and so does Chinen's grandnephew Teruo Chinen.
+Another student of Chinen's, Chōgi Kishaba and his student Toshihiro Ōshiro also privately practised Yamani Ryu katas. Ōshiro teaches Bōjutsu today, and so did Chinen's grandnephew Teruo Chinen.